Hatch Chile Peppers are a key ingredient in a lot of New Mexican food

 There are three locations in Albuquerque to choose from but if you are staying in the downtown area, visit the original Mountain Rd location.

 Besides not being able to stop eating the homemade chips & salsa a few must dishes to try are the posole, carne adovada plate, and green chile burger.
-Oh, and anything that has brisket!
-End the tasty meal with a sopapilla if you are not too full.

 Address: 1134 Mountain Rd NW, Albuquerque